We’ve reached part three of the SEO guide series. So far we’ve looked at:

 - The anchor text of the links in question,

 - Links with the nofollow attribute applies, and

 - The diversity of where those links come from.

-You probably know that anchor text is the clickable text that becomes the links.
+Anchor Text You probably know that anchor text is the clickable text that becomes the links.
 Those words and even the words around the link itself give an indication of what the page is voting for.
-If the anchor text linking to you says “web design” it will likely help you rank better for the keyphrase “web design” than if the anchor text said “click here.”
+If the anchor text linking to you says “web design” it will likely help you rank better for the key phrase “web design” than if the anchor text said, “click here.”
 Keywords in anchor text are a good signal for ranking.

-nofollow is essentially a way to link to a web page while at the same time letting search engines know you’re not voting or recommending that page.
+Nofollownofollow is essentially a way to link to a web page while at the same time letting search engines know you’re not voting or recommending that page.
 Links with nofollow applied are not supposed to pass any link juice or link value.
-They shouldn’t therefore have any benefit in regards to SEO.
-However any link is still an avenue into your site.
+They shouldn’t, therefore, have any benefit in regards to SEO.
+However, any link is still an avenue into your site.

 If CNN told me they would link to my home page, but the link would have nofollow applied, I’d still be very happy to have that link.
 Many eyeballs would see it and hopefully many of them would click through to my site.

-Earlier I mentioned the concept of a link as a vote.
+Link Diversity Earlier I mentioned the concept of a link as a vote.
 In an election how many votes does one person get.
-Corruption aside it’s one vote per person.
+Corruption aside its one vote per person.
 With web pages and websites there is likely a diminishing return when we’re talking about links back to your site.
 Consider two cases.